ColinAE/Computer-Vision-Classifier/README.md

 This project was an ambitious attempt at creating a program that could detect, classify, and track moving objects from video in real time.

-In order to produce such an ambitious project in the time our class was allotted, we sacrificed readability for functionality as we experimented with many different techniques.
+In order to produce such an ambitious project during the limited time our class was allotted, we sacrificed readability for functionality as we experimented with many different techniques.
 As such, do not expect to be able to understand the inner workings of this project at a glance.

 For information about what techniques this program uses to accomplish detection, classification, and tracking, consult the CS510_Final.docx document.
-For information concerning how to run the program, consult the READMEoriginal.txt document.
+For information about how to run the program, consult the READMEoriginal.txt document.

 ## Development Status